 On Sunday, June 16, only one week ago, we picked up the kitten, who we named Peachu as an homage to her gorgeous peach markings, and our lives were instantly changed.
 The tidal wave of emotions this little fur ball has evoked in me are shocking, the love I have for her is deeper than I thought possible, and the sense of responsibility I feel is enormous.

 I was not at all prepared for the incredible effect she would have on me… she’s “JUST A CAT” after all.
 If I had a dime for every time I have said that over the years, this kitten would have a scratching post the size of the Eiffel Tower and crafted out of pure gold.

-While I would never compare cat ownership to rearing a human child and I don’t consider myself a “mother”, nor this kitten “my baby”, I am now caregiver to and protector of a very tiny, vulnerable living creature who is relying on me.
+While I would never compare cat ownership to rearing a human child, I am now caregiver to and protector of a very tiny, vulnerable living creature – my “kid with claws” – who is relying on me.
 This is an incredible privilege that most definitely falls somewhere on the maternal instinct spectrum, as far as I’m concerned.